SDooman/bootstrap-data-1/unit_2/unit_2.md

 The following code creates a new table with only the first 5 presidents:

 ```
-first-five-presidents = sieve presidents using presidency:
+first-five-presidents = sieve presidents-table using presidency:
   presidency <= 5
 end
 ```